 Therefore, to house train your puppy, you need to know where you want him or her to go, be consistent with a routine, and praise your puppy when he or she goes in the right area.

-Your puppy will quickly associate elimination with one particular area and when she is praised for it, she feel proud.
+Your puppy will quickly associate elimination with one particular area and when she is praised for it, she feels proud.
 And because she wants to continue pleasing you, she will continue using the area and then begin letting you know when she needs to go.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
 For more articles by Kelly visit Oh My Dog Supplies.